takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.99.21 <br>
+    ・ Fixed a problem in which only the frame was displayed when Tools is launched during a round and Vertical Delivery Support Mode is enabled. <br>
+    ・ To prevent response stoppages, the system is now notified of the response status for each round. <br>
+    ・ In the Squad race round, a change has been made to show the number of people who can clear the race as one if the Vertical Delivery Support Mode is enabled and there is a solo-based clear limit and the player continues to spectate after dropping out of the race. <br>
+    ・ Fixed a problem that prevented SquadList from displaying in the first round for some weekly shows. <br>
+    ・ Fixed a problem in which the score of a player who was eliminated in a solo point-earning round would be displayed as minus 1,000 minus the points earned. <br>
+    ・ Fixed a problem in LAP rounds that caused false detection of another player's rounds. <br>
+    ・ Fixed a problem in which the ping display was fixed and remained displayed in some weekly show rules. <br>
+    ・ Fixed a problem in which Extreme Rounds were not recognized as race rounds when retrieving from the database for fallback. <br>
+    ・ Adjusted the update timing of the "Squad Score" displayed in Squad's Survival when the Vertical Delivery Support Mode is enabled. <br>
+    ・ Fixed a problem in which "Squad Score" was displayed instead of the remaining time in situations where the vertical delivery mode was enabled and the remaining time was displayed in the game with the 15-second extension method of OverTime. <br>
+    ・ In the Squad race round, the clear decision was adjusted. <br>
+    ・ Fixed a problem where when a new configuration item was added, it would not be flagged until Tools was restarted. <br>
+    ・ Coordinates related to external display have been adjusted. <br>
+    ・ Fixed a problem related to external display in which some displays did not adjust to the size of the game. <br>
+    ・ We have improved SquadList so that teams that have been eliminated with 0 points are ranked in order of elimination only in the final round.
+(This is a bit too much work for the program, so it will be considered Beta.) <br>
+    ・ Fixed a problem in which the rank advancement system, which is performed when a player who has already received a qualify decision switches status to a eliminate decision due to disconnection or leaving the game, did not work properly. <br>

   ○ 4.99.20 <br>
     ・ A new function [Vertical Delivery Support Mode] has been added.
 When introduced, all time limit timers and the number of possible clears will continue to be displayed externally, allowing the delivery software to freely adjust size and position. <br>